ibdgc/ibdgc.org/content/grc/mssm/_index.md

 ---
 # Adapted from themes/academic/archetypes/project/index.md
-title: "Icahn School of Medicine at Mount Sinai (MSSM)"
+title: "Icahn School of Medicine at Mount Sinai"
 subtitle: "IBD Genetics Research Center"
 pi: "Judy Cho, MD"
-pi_titles: ["Principal Investigator of the IBDGC Data Coordinating Center"]
+pi_titles: ["Principal Investigator, IBDGC Data Coordinating Center"]
 picture: "/img/mssm/judy-cho-pic.jpg"
 bio: "My major research efforts currently are: a) defining mechanisms of stromal/epithelial-immune cell cross talk in IBD; b) defining components of treatment refractory (specifically, non-response to pro-inflammatory cytokine blockade) IBD at the cellular and tissue level; c) predicting differences in clinical outcomes of interest across IBD clinical subtypes and populations; d) exploring the role of rare, IBD-associated variants of high effects; e) organizing large datasets for NIDDK IBDGC and IIBDGC; and f) developing select treatment targets based on IBD genetic and single cell expression findings.
 Since 2015, I have served as Director of the Personalized Medicine Institute at Mount Sinai.
 I am extremely excited by the explosion of data and new data tools that are accelerating collaborative efforts to benefit patients through genetic and genomic studies; I am eager to continue applying new data-approaches to benefit the NIDDK IBDGC."
 tags: []